 Austin will always be the breakfast taco capitol, with mimosas, syrupy french toast, and cheesy grits worth an honorable mention.
 But more and more restaurants are serving up better-for-you spins on our favorite brunch classics.
 Ready to explore ATX's healthy brunch scene by way of your taste buds?
 We've got the low-down on all the must-try spots.

-Definitely a favorite among northern Austinites, The Steeping Room on N. Lamar has plenty of gluten-free and vegan varieties to choose from like the Smoky Quinoa Bowl, which is both!
+Definitely a favorite among northern Austinites, The Steeping Room on N. Lamar Blvd. has plenty of gluten-free and vegan varieties to choose.
+The Smoky Quinoa Bowl is both!
 But you also can't go wrong with the Gravlax and Latkes that are super popular for a reason: jasmine tea-cured Atlantic salmon served on potato pancakes?
 Yes, please.
 Though, if you’re craving something on the sweet side, the Organic Oatmeal and Banana Brulée is beyond satisfying.
-If you just can’t decide what you’re in the mood for, then the loaded Breakfast Bowl with black beans, potatoes, and vegan cashew sauce will surely give you everything you need.
-And, of course, there’s also tea from nearly every region to go along with whatever you're brunching on.
+If you can’t decide what you’re in the mood for, we recommend the loaded Breakfast Bowl with black beans, potatoes, and vegan cashew sauce.
+Whatever you brunch on, make sure to check out their tea selection with options from nearly every region imaginable.

-If novels are your thing, you should check out the Snooze menu — or menus (plural!).
-They have a whole section for just eggs, and it has 10 different plates.
-All jokes aside, this spot with locations on both North and South Lamar has everything you could possibly want for brunch, and then some.
-Some of their best light recipes include the BRAVOcado Toast with red onion honey jam, the sweet potato hash, and the egg white frittata.
+If eggs are your thing, head on over to Snooze, an A.M.
+Eatery.
+They have a whole section devoted to eggs, with more than a carton's worth of different plates.
+If eggs aren't your thing, they have everything you could possibly want for brunch, and then some.
+Some of their best light recipes include the BRAVOcado Toast with red onion honey jam, the Sweet Potato Hash, and the Goldilocks' Porridge.
 Need a pancake done gluten-free?
 No problem at all.
 They’re also committed to giving back to the community and pride themselves on creating a business focused on sustainability.
 What’s not to love?

 If a sans gluten brunch is what you're after, this Austin-based hot spot fits the bill — their menu is entirely gluten-, corn-, peanut-, and soy-free.
 Priding themselves on serving only real food made with the best ingredients (that means no preservatives or anything artificial), Picnik on Burnet Rd., South Lamar, and East Cesar Chavez serves up craveable dishes like the Meatlovers breakfast taco and Superfood Muesli packed with all sorts of fruit varieties.
 Plus, you can count on lots of butter coffee options (they’re the butter coffee connoisseurs around here), and a Gold Matcha Latte that is incredible.